-The locale of the error messages and of the tools is not determined by the database's localle set by the locale=Il_CC attribute when the database is created but instead by the default system locale.
+The locale of the database is set by the territory=II_CC attribute when the database is created.
+However, the locale of the error messages and tools is not determined by the locale of the database.
+The locale of the error messages and tools is determined by the default system locale.
 This means that it is possible to create a database with a non-default locale.
-In such a case, error messages would not be returned in the language of the database's locale but in the language of the default locale instead.
+In such a case, error messages are not returned in the language of the locale of the database but are returned in the language of the default locale instead.